PRODUCTION FROM THE FIELD

 Development

 Bøyla produces oil from sandstone of late Paleocene to early Eocene age in the Hermod Formation.
-The reservoir has good quality and lies in a channelised submarine fan system at depth of 2,100 metres.Recovery
+The reservoir is of good quality and lies in a channelised submarine fan system at a depth of 2100 metres.Recovery strategy

 The field is produced with pressure support from water injection.
 Gas lift is also necessary to support flow in the wells.Transport